Design and Analysis of Switchback Experiments: Proofs and Discussions from Section

 So if we further take minimum over $\bT \subset [T]$ in the above risk function, we find the optimal solution to the original problem introduced in \eqref{eqn:TheProblem}.
 Note that $B^2$ is a constant and irrelevant to our decisions, and that $T$ and $m$ are inputs.
-So we solve
+So we solve, for any given $T$ and $m$, the following subset selection problem:

 as stated in \eqref{eqn:SubsetSelection}.

 In particular, if there exists some constant $n \in \bN, n \geq 4$, such that $T = n m$, we can explicitly find the optimal design of experiment.
 Take the continuous relaxation of this problem, such that for any $K$, $\{1<t_1<t_2<...<t_K<T+1\} \in [1,T+1]^K$.